maciejs20/ContainerWkshp/3-KubernetesLabOnIKS/README.md

 Use your image to create a kubernetes deployment with the following command.

-`kubectl run hello1-deployment --image=registry.eu-gb.bluemix.net/<namespace>/hello1`
+`kubectl run hello1-deployment --image=uk.icr.io/<namespace>/hello1`

 Output is :

 ```
-$ kubectl run hello1-deployment --image=registry.eu-gb.bluemix.net/imgreg/hello1
+$ kubectl run hello1-deployment --image=uk.icr.io/maciej-1975-nowak/hello1
+kubectl run --generator=deployment/apps.v1beta1 is DEPRECATED and will be removed in a future version.
+Use kubectl create instead.
-deployment "hello1-deployment" created
+deployment.apps/hello1-deployment created

 ```
-You can also look at the dashboard to see the deployment:
+You can also look at the Kubernetes dashboard to see the deployment:

 ![expose service](../images/deployk.png)